Intermesh/groupoffice-docs/using/dokuwiki.rst

 -------------

 - You need to turn off `suhosin.session.encrypt` in the `suhosin.ini` file to let this module work.
-Otherwise this module cannot read the Group-Office session.
+Otherwise this module cannot read the GroupOffice session.
-- Dokuwiki needs to be installed on the same domain as your Group-Office installation.
+- Dokuwiki needs to be installed on the same domain as your GroupOffice installation.
-- After this install procedure only users of Group-Office can login to Dokuwiki.
+- After this install procedure only users of GroupOffice can login to Dokuwiki.
 - If for some reason the configuration params are not applied correctly, then also check the `<dokuwiki_path>/conf/local.php` file.

 Installation